The NSW Government has mapped, monitored and reported on landcover change since 2008.

 Data collection

-Our landcover data collections and imagery help us measure, monitor and compare the type, extent and condition of vegetation and land use across NSW.
+Our landcover data collections and imagery help us measure, monitor and compare the type, extent and condition of vegetation and land use across New South Wales.

 This information: